joshumax/joshumax.github.io/_posts/2017-06-08-how-torch-broke-ls.md

 ![Imgur](http://i.imgur.com/TvVXpAZ.png)

 Moving back up a directory, of course, fixed the problem.
-Now the question that was on my mind was _"WHY ON EARTH IS MY WORKSTATION TRYING TO LOAD LIBRARIES FROM '.'?"_
+Now the question that was on my mind was _"WHY ON EARTH IS MY WORKSTATION TRYING TO LOAD LIBRARIES FROM $PWD?"_

 A quick inspection of my LD_LIBRARY_PATH gave me:
 ```
 /home/joshua/torch/install/lib:/home/joshua/torch/install/lib:/home/joshua/torch/install/lib:
 ```
 Which _seemed_ okay.
-Torch created that when it wrote to my .bashrc and nothing seemed particularly out of the ordenary.
+Torch created that when it wrote to my .bashrc and nothing seemed particularly out of the ordinary.
 But nonetheless, unexporting it "miraculously" fixed my problem and I was able to browse the directory of the router's extracted firmware.

 After a bit of research and playing around, I came across a startling fact: